wotakumoe/wotaku/Websites.md

 # Websites

-On this page, you'll find a compilation of websites related to manga, anime, light novels, soundtracks, and other content.
+A curated collection of websites related to manga, anime, light novels and all other things otaku.
+Every site has been personally tested and only the highest quality ones are recommended.

 ___